Henry Morris-Jones

-Sir John Henry Morris-Jones MC, DL (2 November 1884 – 9 July 1972) was a Welsh doctor, soldier and Liberal, later Liberal National politician.
+Sir John Henry Morris-Jones MC, DL (2 November 1884 – 9 July 1972) was a Welsh doctor, soldier and Liberal Party, later Liberal National politician.

 Early life, education and family

 Morris-Jones was born in the Caernarfonshire village of Waenfawr, the son of Captain Morris Jones and his wife Ann.
 He was educated at Menai Bridge Grammar School, Anglesey and St Mungo's College of Medicine in Glasgow.
 In 1931 he married Leila Paget-Marsland, a widow.
 They never had children.

 Medical career

 Morris-Jones qualified as a doctor (LRFPS) in 1906 from Glasgow, gaining a further licence for surgery (LRCP&S) from Edinburgh, and was for twenty years a general practitioner in Colwyn Bay in North Wales.
 During the First World War, Morris-Jones served in the 2nd Battalion of the Worcestershire Regiment as a medical officer in France, during which time he was awarded the Military Cross.
 He was later granted the rank of honorary captain in the Royal Army Medical Corps.
 In 1915 he co-authored an article in the British Medical Journal with Hugh Lett, Surgical Experiences at Wimereux, France about his work at the Number 5, British Red Cross Hospital, also known as Lady Hadfield's Hospital.
-He later served as Chairman of his division of the British Medical Association and of the Colwyn Bay Medical Society.
+He later served as chairman of his division of the British Medical Association and of the Colwyn Bay Medical Society.